Ruffles Logo

 In 2020, the company released a series of chips created in partnership with rapper T-Pain, continuing its tradition of working with celebrities.
 The “Lime & Jalapeno” chips combined sour and spicy flavors to reflect the artist’s tastes.

-In 2021, “Double Crunch,” chips with an extra crispy texture made possible by a novel frying method, were introduced.
+In 2021, “Double Crunch” chips, with an extra-crispy texture achieved through a novel frying method, were introduced.
 Customers’ need for more powerful sensory experiences led to this answer.

-The company expanded its market share in the healthy eating space in 2022 by launching a range of chips fried in vegetable oil that included less saturated fat.
+The company expanded its market share in the healthy-eating space in 2022 by launching a range of chips fried in vegetable oil with lower saturated fat.
 The goal of this campaign was to draw in health-conscious customers.

-The firm actively worked to build its online presence throughout the years by introducing interactive web campaigns, partnering with influencers and gamers, and testing the use of augmented reality in marketing.
-The company grew its global footprint by customizing flavors and advertising tactics to suit regional tastes.
+The firm actively built its online presence over the years by introducing interactive web campaigns, partnering with influencers and gamers, and testing augmented reality in marketing.
+The company expanded its global footprint by tailoring flavors and advertising tactics to regional tastes.

 Meaning and History